Kgkkjjj/WebBrowser/README.md

 **Preferences** dialog with **Ctrl+,** to choose a start page and search engine.
 If the address you type isn't a full URL, it will be sent to the selected search engine automatically.

+### Optional Go helper

+Running `go run nethelper.go` starts a small server on port 8090 that can fetch remote pages via `/fetch?url=...`.
+You can load these URLs in the browser to see the integration with a Go networking component.

 ## License